La Provence“This cello prodigy belongs in the family of the greatest artists of all time.”

 The Millbrook Independent“The second piece was Franck’s Sonata in A major where Moreau played with a throaty, resonating voice that was milk and honey, beguiling, rich in texture and moving.
 This is a great piece of music played with wonderful feeling for its varied voices.”

-Edgar regularly performs in the world’s most prestigious halls, including New York’s Carnegie Hall, Berlin Philharmonie, Vienna’s Musikverein and Konzerthaus, Amsterdam Concertgebouw, Los Angeles’ Hollywood Bowl, Paris’ Philharmonie and Théâtre des Champs-Elysées, Hamburg’s Elbphilharmonie, Tokyo Suntory Hall, Seoul Arts Center, Geneva’s Victoria Hall, Barcelona’s Palau de la Música Catalana, Milan’s La Scala, Venice’s La Fenice, and London’s Wigmore Hall.
-He is frequently invited to festivals such as Verbier, Salzburg, Gstaad, Montreux, the Martha Argerich Festival, Edinburgh, Saint-Denis, Menton, Colmar, and Lugano.
+He regularly performs in the most prestigious halls, including New York’s Carnegie Hall, Berlin Philharmonie, Vienna Musikverein and Konzerthaus, Amsterdam Concertgebouw, Los Angeles’ Hollywood Ball, Paris Philharmonie and Théâtre des Champs-Elysées, Hamburg Elbphilharmonie, Tokyo Suntory Hall, Seoul Arts Center, Geneva Victoria Hall, Barcelona Palau de la Musica Catalana, Scala de Milano, La Fenice Venezia, and London’s Wigmore Hall.
+He is frequently invited in major festivals, such as Verbier, Salzburg, Gstaad, Montreux, Hamburg, Edinburgh, Saint-Denis, Menton, Colmar, Lugano, and the Martha Argerich Festival.

-Moreau enjoys collaborates with internationally acclaimed conductors including Gustavo Dudamel, Valery Gergiev, François-Xavier Roth, Myung-Whun Chung, Tugan Sokhiev, Marin Alsop, Manfred Honeck, Lahav Shani, Elim Chan, Mikko Franck, Jakub Hrůša, Michael Schønwandt, Alain Altinoglu, Pablo Heras-Casado, Susanna Mälkki, Joseph Swensen, Vasily Petrenko, Jukka-Pekka Saraste, Aziz Shokhakimov, Lionel Bringuier, Andrés Orozco-Estrada, and Nathalie Stutzmann.
+Moreau collaborates with internationally acclaimed conductors including Gustavo Dudamel, Valery Gergiev, Francois-Xavier Roth, Myung-Whun Chung, Tugan Sokhiev, Marin Alsop, Manfred Honeck, Lahav Shani, Elim Chan, Mikko Franck, Jakub Hrusa, Michael Schonwandt, Alain Altinoglu, Pablo-Heras Casado, Andris Poga, Susanna Mälkki, Joseph Swensen, Vasily Petrenko, Jukka-Pekka Saraste, Aziz Shokhakimov, Julian Rachlin, Lionel Bringuier, Andrés Orozco-Estrada, and Nathalie Stutzmann.

-Edgar Moreau’s appearances with world-renowned orchestras include the London Symphony Orchestra, Philharmonia Orchestra, Royal Philharmonic, New York Philharmonic, Los Angeles Philharmonic, Seattle Symphony, Philadelphia Orchestra, Atlanta Symphony, Montreal Symphony, Mahler Chamber Orchestra, Roma’s Santa Cecilia Orchestra, Filarmonica della Scala, Munich Philharmonic, Hamburg Symphony, Lucerne Philharmonic, Israel Philharmonic, Orchestre de Paris, Orchestre Philharmonique de Radio France, Orchestre National de France, Brussels Philharmonic, Antwerp Symphony, Swedish Radio Symphony, Saint Petersburg Philharmonic, Simón Bolívar Symphony Orchestra, Malaysian Philharmonic, Tokyo Metropolitan Symphony, Hong Kong Sinfonietta, and the KBS Symphony.
+Edgar Moreau’s appearances with world-renowned orchestras include the London Symphony Orchestra, Philharmonia Orchestra, Royal Philharmonic, New York Philharmonic, Los Angeles Philharmonic, Seattle Symphony, Philadelphia Orchestra, Atlanta Symphony, Montreal Symphony, Mahler Chamber Orchestra, Roma Santa Cecilia Orchestra, Filarmonica della Scala, Munich Philharmonic, Hamburg Symphony, Luzern Philharmonic, Israel Philharmonic, Orchestre de Paris, Philharmonique de Radio France, Orchestre National de France, Brussels Philharmonic, Antwerpen Symphony, Swedish Radio Symphony, Stavanger Symphony, Turku Philharmonic, Kristiansand Symphony, Saint-Petersburg Philharmonic, Simon Bolivar Orchestra, Malaysian Philharmonic, Tokyo Metropolitan Symphony, Taipei Symphony Orchestra, Hong Kong Sinfonietta, and the KBS Symphony.

-Passionate about chamber music, Moreau works with artists such as Martha Argerich, Yo-Yo Ma, Renaud Capuçon, Khatia Buniatishvili, Daniil Trifonov, Nicholas Angelich, András Schiff, Emmanuel Pahud, Sergey Babayan, Lisa Batiashvili, Julian Rachlin, Alexei Volodin, Bertrand Chamayou, and David Kadouch, as well as his siblings Raphaëlle, David, and Jérémie.
+Passionate about chamber music, Moreau works with artists such as Martha Argerich, Yo-Yo Ma, Renaud Capuçon, Khatia Buniatishvili, Daniil Trifonov, Nicholas Angelich, Andras Schiff, Emmanuel Pahud, Sergei Babayan, Lisa Batiashvili, Julian Rachlin, Alexey Volodin, Nelson Goerner, Ning Feng, Bertrand Chamayou and David Kadouch, among others, as well as his siblings Raphaëlle, David, and Jérémie.

 An exclusive artist with Erato, Edgar Moreau released his debut album Play in 2014 with pianist Pierre-Yves Hodique, followed by Giovincello with Il Pomo d’Oro and Riccardo Minasi (ECHO Klassik Award, 2016), and an album of Debussy’s sonatas and trios with David Kadouch.
 His discography also includes Gulda and Offenbach Concertos with Les Forces Majeures and Raphaël Merlin, A Family Affair featuring works by Korngold and Dvořák, and Transmission, an album celebrating Jewish heritage and musical tradition through works by Bruch, Bloch, Korngold, and Ravel.
 In September 2023, he released an album of Dutilleux and Weinberg cello concertos with Andris Poga and the WDR Sinfonieorchester Köln.
 His latest album, Rococo (Warner Classics, November 2024), features Tchaikovsky’s Rococo Variations with the Luzerner Sinfonieorchester and Michael Sanderling, as well as Chopin’s Cello Sonata and works for cello and piano with pianist David Kadouch.